airtonferreira/quiz-dev/README.md

 # quizDEV

-A new Flutter project for begginers developers.
+A new Flutter project for beginners developers.

 ## Getting Started